jetstack/finops-stack/content/intro.md

 Overall cluster efficiency, and especially right-sizing container requests and limits, is essential to running an optimised Kubernetes cluster.

 Goldilocks is included in the FinOps Stack to provide guidance on right-sized container requests and limits, and to complement the visualisations in the Stack's Grafana dashboard.

-In addition, see the distribution-gke-autopilot page of this website to see a detailed breakdown of considerations for achieving greater cluster efficiency in GKE Autopilot.
+In addition, see the [GKE Autopilot page](./distribution-gke-autopilot.md) to see a detailed breakdown of considerations for achieving greater cluster efficiency in GKE Autopilot.